If you have experienced unwanted behaviors, you have choices about what to do. Resolutions options could include:

-Persons who are going through a Title IX process can work with the Title IX Coordinator to receive Supportive Measures.
-A Formal Complaint or a resolution process is not needed in order for supportive measures to be initiated.
+If you are going through a Title IX process, you can work with the Title IX Coordinator to receive Supportive Measures.
+A Formal Complaint or a resolution process is not needed in order to receive supportive measures.

-Supportive Measures are meant to allow persons access to their educational program or activity or work, minimizing harm and focused on safety.
-Supportive Measures can be different for every individual person based on their own needs, but may include some of the following:
+Supportive Measures are meant to allow persons access to their educational program or activity or work, minimizing harm and focusing on safety.
+Supportive Measures can be different for every person based on their own needs, but may include some of the following:

 - Adjustments to class or work schedule